Set It Off (band): Musical style

 During Set It Off's early years the band fit into pop-punk and emo exclusively, but they added R&B elements with Duality in 2014.
 Vocalist Cody Carson cited Fall Out Boy, Panic! at the Disco, My Chemical Romance, and New Found Glory as their primary influences in the earlier years of the band.
-They transitioned to pop rock later on.
 In 2015, Kerrang! summarized the band's genre as pop rock.
 The band introduced hip hop beginning with 2019's Midnight.
-In 2023, the band said they would be returning to their pop-punk roots in their next album.
+In an interview at the end of 2022, Cody exclaimed that they wanted to dive into things the visited before or styles they haven't try yet.
+In 2025, Distorted Sound Magazine generalized the band sound as alternative metal.